gidcs/proxy_ctl/README.md

 # proxy_ctl
-proxy_ctl is a tool designed for simplifying the job of setting reverse proxy when using nginx.
+proxy_ctl is a tool designed to simplify the task of setting up a reverse proxy when using nginx.
+It creates a configuration file for nginx and configures SSL using acme.sh, and finally lets nginx listen on the port you specify and reverse proxy your service.
+We provide templates for cockpit and transmission, which are very handy for newcomers.

 ## Installation
 ```